directvt/vtm/doc/vt-input-mode.md

 Anyone who want to:
 - Operate without an allocated TTY.
-- Share an application on LAN (using inetd, netcat, etc).
+- Share thier application on LAN (using inetd, netcat, etc).
 - Track every key press and key release.
 - Track position dependent keys such as WASD.
 - Distinguish between Left and Right physical keys.